Georg Hartmann

-Georg Hartmann (sometimes spelled Hartman; February 9, 1489 – April 9, 1564) was a German engineer, instrument maker, author, printer, humanist, priest, and astronomer.
+Georg Hartmann (sometimes spelled Hartman; February 9, 1489 – April 9, 1564) was a Renaissance engineer, instrument maker, printmaker, humanist, Lutheran priest, and astronomer.

 Early life and studies

 Hartmann was born in Eggolsheim near Forchheim, present-day Bavaria.
 At the age of 17, he began studying theology and mathematics at the University of Cologne.
-After finishing his studies, he traveled through Italy, staying in Rome for a few years, and finally settled in Nuremberg in 1518.
+After finishing his studies, he traveled through Italy, staying in Rome for a few years, where, as well as becoming acquainted with Andreas Copernicus, brother to Nicolaus Copernicus, he finished the first part of the unpublished Collectanea.
+In 1518, he settled in Nuremberg.